 Edward Jones does a pretty good job with community involvement.
 They do a lot of stuff with United Way, the American Heart Association, and so on.
 Their financial advisors are often pushed to join Chambers of Commerce and get involved with toy and food drives.
 They know that getting involved in the community is good for business, so they do it!
 You should too.

-11. Cold calling.
+11. Cold Calling

 I can’t cover all the details of cold calling in this post, so I’m not going to try.
 There are hundreds of articles, books, and programs to help you become a better cold caller.
-However, if you’re like most of the population, you won’t cold call anyway.

-12. Get on LinkedIn.
+12. Get On LinkedIn

 LinkedIn is a goldmine.
 It’s no longer just a virtual resume or the place you go to find your next job.
 Read this: 4 LinkedIn Tips for Financial Advisors.
 At a minimum, you should be joining groups, messaging people, and getting involved.
 After all, it is a NETWORKING site!